 Figure 7.
-Figure illustrates laser heating of a metal target through water.
+Laser heating of a metal target through water.
 Main ideas of the model developed in [49] are presented.
 The laser passes through unperturbed water 1, crosses the shock wave front 2, passes through the shock-compressed water 3 and is absorbed in the hot metal layer 5.
-The pulse is long in time ("subsonic" heating) in the sense that the sound scale $L/c_s$ is much shorter than the pulse duration $\tau_L$ , here L is the width of layer 5.
+The pulse is long in time ("subsonic" heating) in the sense that the sound scale L/c_s is much shorter than the pulse duration τ_L , here L is the width of layer 5.
 Therefore, boundaries 4 and 6 of layer 5 act as two subsonic pistons pushing waves 2 and 8.
 Waves 2 and 8 propagate much faster than the expansion rate of layer 5.
-Therefore, layer 5 is thin compared with layers 3 and 7.
+So, layer 5 is thin compared with layers 3 and 7.

-The analytical approach in the case of USLP and ablation into the liquid [48] is based on the classical solution of the problem of the decay of an arbitrary discontinuity (Riemann problem): at t < 0 we have two half-spaces in contact with each other, at t = 0 the separating wall is removed.
-Substances in half-spaces have different pressure values and at t < 0 they are at rest.
-In the case of long pulses $\tau{\rm L} \gg d{\rm T}/c{\rm s}$ , the analysis of heating of an absorbing target through a transparent dielectric is completely different [49], here $d{\rm T}$ is the thickness of the heating layer.
+for t < 0, we have two half-spaces in contact with each other; for t = 0, the separating wall is removed.
+Substances in half-spaces have different pressure values and, at t < 0, they are at rest.
+In the case of long pulses $\tau{\rm L} \gg d{\rm T}/c{\rm s}$, the analysis of heating of an absorbing target through a transparent dielectric is completely different [49], here $d{\rm T}$ is the thickness of the heating layer.
 Figure 7 presents a diagram of the corresponding processes.

-Below we describe this diagram in detail and compare it with the results of our numerical calculations.
-Thanks to our analysis, new information important for LSP and LAL technologies will be obtained.
+Below we describe this diagram in detail and compare it with the results of our calculations.
+Due to our analysis, new information important for LSP and LAL technologies will be obtained.
 For example, it turns out that the formula for $p \propto \sqrt{I(t)}$ from [49], which predicts a pressure drop to zero in layer 5 in figure 7, does not work at the end of the laser pulse and later in time.
 Here I(t) is intensity of a laser pulse.
-In fact, the pressure decreases to a finite value when $I(t) \to 0$ .
+In fact, the pressure decreases to a finite value when $I(t) \to 0$.
 This finite value is determined by the pressure of the hot metal in layer 5.
 Evolution in time of this pressure is defined by evolution of degree of expansion of hot metal.